 Selecting method to reduce sonar data in NaviScan settings

 By facilitating remote control in NaviPac 4.5, we hope to sail our customers into the brave blue world of unmanned surveys and engaging remote expert surveyors.
 Another area which benefits from remote control is rig moves.
 With the remote feature, a barge can easily take control over the tug system, which has previously been a complicated task.
-We will be diving into more details about the Rig move and tug management feature in our next EIVA log, so stay tuned.
+Learn more about the Rig move and tug management feature, now implemented in NaviPac generation 4.

 Reach out to us if you have any questions about the new remote features in NaviPac or to discuss your particular subsea software needs.